-- Gödel (1938)/Cohen (1963): It is consistent with ZFC that all coanalytic sets of reals (in fact, all sets of reals whatsoever) satisfy CH, and it is also consistent that there is a conanalytic counterexample to CH.
+- Gödel (1938)/Cohen (1963): It is consistent with ZFC that all coanalytic sets of reals (in fact, all sets of reals whatsoever) satisfy CH and even more that GCH holds true, and it is also consistent that there is a coanalytic counterexample to CH.
 This is shown using Gödel's constructible universe L and Cohen's method of forcing. - So what is true? - Gödel's Program: Decide statements which are independent from ZFC with the help of well-justified large cardinal axioms!